Molecular Hydrogen in High-redshift Damped Lyman-{\alpha} Absorbers: Comparison With Observations

 \subsection{DLA Sample}

 In this section we compare our results to observations of H$_2$ absorption in DLAs.
 Our primary question is whether any of these observations can be associated with neutral CGM gas.

 We consider the few hundred observed DLAs investigated for H$_2$ absorption.
 They are characterized by some variety in the instruments used, spectral resolution (leading to different detection thresholds), and target selection criteria.
 The largest high resolution homogeneous effort was done by \citet{Ledoux2003} and \citet{Noterdaeme2008} using the Ultraviolet and Visual Echelle Spectrograph (UVES) on the Very Large Telescope (VLT).
 These observations target absorbers with $z_{\rm abs}>1.8$ and can detect H$_2$ column densities down to a characteristic detection limit of $\sim 2\times 10^{14}\ \rm cm^{-2}$.
 We supplement this sample with additional DLA observations performed with UVES as well as VLT/X-shooter and Keck/HIRES \citep{Ledoux2006,Noterdaeme2008b,Jorgenson2009,Jorgenson2010,Guimraes2012,Noterdaeme2015, Klimenko2016,Klimenko2020,Kulkarni2015,Albornoz2014,Balashev2010,Balashev2015,Balashev2017,Balashev2020, Noterdaeme2008b, Noterdaeme2010, Noterdaeme2017, Telikova2022, Srianand2000,Srianand2008,Ranjan2018}.
 We note additional observations which we do not consider in our comparison due to their inhomogeneous detection limits.
 These include H$_2$ detections in Sloan Digital Sky Survey (SDSS) data with a detection threshold of $\sim 10^{19}\ \rm cm^{-2}$ \citep{Balashev2014,Balashev2019MNRAS.490.2668B}, a Magellan Echellette blind search of SDSS detected DLAs with $\sim 80\%$ completeness above $10^{17.5}\ \rm cm ^{-2}$ \citep{Jorgenson2014}, and MMTO observations whith detections down to $10^{17}\ \rm cm^{-2}$ \citep{Ge1999}.
-We do not consider DLAs along gamma-ray burst (GRB) sightlines \citep[e.g,][]{Prochaska2009b,Ledoux2009} as theses are generally considered to be associated with the star-forming environment from which the GRB originated.
+We do not consider DLAs along gamma-ray burst (GRB) sightlines \citep[e.g,][]{Prochaska2009b,Ledoux2009} or proximate QSO DLAs (i.e., with a velocity offset $\Delta v<3000\ \rm km \ s^{-1}$ with respect to the background QSO) as these are generally considered to be associated with the star-forming environment from which the GRB or QSO originated.
 DLA observations of H$_2$ performed with the Hubble Space Telescope \citep[e.g.,][]{Muzahid2015,Boettcher2021} generally cover redshifts $<0.7$, so are also left out of our study.
+We present the distribution of metallicity, redshift, and \hi{} column density for our observational sample in Figure \ref{fig: sample stats}. $N_{\ehiv}$ shows a broad distribution covering values from $10^{20}$ to $10^{22}$ cm$^{-2}$.
+Most of our sample falls within the redshift range 2-3, and the characteristic metallicity is $\log Z'\approx-1.5$.
 We compare our model results to the observational sample without applying any metallicity cuts.
 Although high-metallicity DLAs are more likely to be associated with massive halos \citepalias{Stern2021} and lead to a more fair comparison with our models, the narrow metallicity distribution of the observational sample around $Z' = 0.05$ prevents us from making any metallicity cuts to the sample without decreasing its size significantly and losing trends in the data to statistical noise.